 - Impregnating sealers go into the grout joint and protect against water and oil-based stains.

 - You must use penetrating or surface tile sealer on highly absorbent tiles, such as hand-made Saltillo tiles.

 - Use only penetrating sealers on dense, unglazed tiles such as quarries or porcelains.

 - It is important to follow manufacturer recommendations and read the instructions on any product you choose to use.

-The information is a set of guidelines.
+The information above is a set of guidelines.
 For further details, it’s a good idea to ask a BuildDirect product expert or a professional installer about which type of sealer performs best for the tile you’ve chosen.
-While considering color change and stain resistance, it also important to consider whether a penetrating sealer or surface sealer will work best for your project.
+While considering color change and stain resistance, it is also important to consider whether a penetrating sealer or surface sealer will work best for your project.